-The Guide does not discuss general methods of pharmacoepidemiology already covered in existing textbooks.
+The Guide does not discuss general methods of pharmacoepidemiology as they are already covered in existing textbooks.
 For example, it does not describe traditional study designs like the cross-sectional, cohort and case-control designs but it discusses important aspects of more recent designs such as the self-controlled case series (SCCS) design.
-Chapters 1 to 9 describe methods that may be used in studies with different goals, be they safety, effectiveness, drug utilisation, health technology assessment or any other objective.
+Chapters 2 to 9 describe methods that may be used in studies with different goals, be they safety, effectiveness, drug utilisation, health technology assessment or any other objective.
 For some specific topics, specific recommendations and references are provided where they differ from general principles.
 Chapter 10 provides more extensive guidance on three specific topics, comparative effectiveness research, vaccine safety and effectiveness and pharmacogenetic studies.
 This chapter may be expanded in future revisions if there is a need for methodological guidance on other topics.

 Annex 1 has been developed separately by an ENCePP working group and provides methodological guidance addressing the conduct of systematic reviews and meta-analyses of drug safety endpoints.

 Annex 2 has been developed by an ENCePP Special Interest Group and provides recommendations on methods for measuring the impact of pharmacovigilance activities on patients and public health.